grrr-amsterdam/hansel/README.md

 ### Options

 It's possible to register a handler with options.
-To do so, register the handler via an object with a `fn` and `options` key:
+To do so, register the handler via an object with an `fn` and `options` key:

 ```js
 handle(document.documentElement, {